 Notes on refinement levels:

 For scxml:State the refinement level refers to any state machine generated from the children nested in the state (i.e. generated iUML-B states must be all based on the refinement level of the containing statemachine).
+Similarly, transitions are always generated at the refinement level of the containing state-machine (not the immediate parent state).

 For iumlb:invariants the generated invariant is only generated at the specified refinement level, not in subsequent refinements.